Background pattern

 • autoimmune disease such as lupus erythematosus or other connective tissue disorders.

-Severe skin reactions, such as exfoliative dermatitis, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis, drug reaction with eosinophilia and systemic symptoms (DRESS), generalized acute pustular psoriasis (PEGA), have been reported in association with ibuprofen treatment.
-Discontinue Dolostop Plus treatment and seek medical attention immediately if you notice any of the symptoms related to these severe skin reactions described in section 4
+Severe skin reactions have been reported, such as exfoliative dermatitis, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis, drug reaction with eosinophilia and systemic symptoms (DRESS syndrome), and acute generalized exanthematous pustulosis (AGEP), in association with ibuprofen treatment.
+Stop Dolostop Plus treatment and seek immediate medical attention if you notice any of these severe skin reaction symptoms described in section 4.

 Infections

 Ibuprofen may mask the signs of an infection, such as fever and pain.
-Therefore, it is possible that this medication may delay the appropriate treatment of the infection, which may increase the risk of complications.
-This has been observed in pneumonia caused by bacteria and in bacterial skin infections related to varicella.
-If you take this medication while having an infection and the symptoms of the infection persist or worsen, consult a doctor without delay.
+Consequently, this medication may delay appropriate treatment of the infection, which may increase the risk of complications.
+This has been observed in bacterial pneumonia and bacterial skin infections related to chickenpox.
+If you take this medication while having an infection and the infection symptoms persist or worsen, consult a doctor without delay.

 • check that other medications do not contain paracetamol,